An ecoregion is a large area of land that has a distinct group of plants, animals, and other species.

 11. Hypothesize Describe two ways water pollution released from a factory into a small stream could

-through a watershed.
+travel through a watershed.

 12. Infer What might be some effects of soil erosion in a heavily populated area?